 - Two representatives elected from the RCT Registrant body.

 - At least two lay members who are not registrants, and not health care professionals.

 - The Registrar and Assistant Registrar must be Full/Corporate Members of one of the partner professional bodies.

 - The tenure of the Registrar and Assistant Registrar shall be three years.
 Both may stand for re-election.
-If they are not re-elected they will be required to stand down from the Management Panel following the end of the meeting in which the election was held.
+If they are not re-elected they will be required to stand down from the Management Board following the end of the meeting in which the election was held.

 - The tenure of the named external professional body representatives will be at the discretion of the individual professional bodies.

 - The tenure of the Registrant Representatives shall be three years.
 Both may stand for re-election.
 There will be an open election amongst Registrants for the two Registrant Representative places.
-If either or both elect to stand for re-election and are not re-elected they will be required to stand down from the Management Panel immediately following the election.
+If either or both elect to stand for re-election and are not re-elected they will be required to stand down from the Management Board immediately following the election.

 - The tenure of the lay representatives shall be three years, renewable for one additional term of three years.

-- From time to time others may be invited to attend meetings of the Management Panel as invited observers or to provide information.
+- From time to time others may be invited to attend meetings of the Management Board as invited observers or to provide information.
 These may include: representatives of the partner professional bodies or the Registrant body.
 Such attendees shall have no voting rights.

 7 Sub-committees and working parties

 7.1 The RCT Management Board may set up working parties for a limited period to assist in fulfilling its role, subject to Professional and Standards Council approval.
 The Management Board will provide the terms of reference for such working parties, ensure appropriate resources and review their output.